marcojakob/code.makery.ch/collections/blog/15-03-16-making-content-editors-and-web-developers-happy.md

 ## Static Websites

-In the old days, the web would just be a bunch of HTML files laying on servers.
+In the old days, the web would basically be a bunch of HTML files on servers.
 Whenever someone would visit a website, a server would just send the requested HTML file over the wire.
-Today, we still receive HTML files from the servers but there is much more going on behind the scenes on most servers.
+Today, we still receive HTML files from the servers but there is much more going on behind the scenes.

 The majority of the web is now powered by database-driven websites.
 Databases are great for online editing and collaboration.
-But it also means that every time a website is accessed, the server has to get the data from the database and run it through some template until it can be served.
-This is a process uses server memory and processing power (=money), slows down the website and introduces vulnerability.
-But most of all it introduces complexity for developers and removes the joy of creating websites.
+But it also means that every time a website is accessed, the server has to get the data from the database and run it through the template engine until it can be served.
+This is a process that uses server memory and processing power (=money), slows down the website and introduces vulnerability.
+But most of all it creates complexity for developers and removes the joy of creating websites.

 For most sites this complexity of regenerating the page on each request is completely unnecessary.
-After all, most websites only change when the content editor or the designer makes a change.
+After all, most websites only change when the content editor or the designer make a change.
 So, let's go back to static, but it's a different static than we had in the early days.
 With **static site generators** we can create almost any website of any size we want.
 And it makes the web fun again.

 * **Speed.** The website is pre-generated HTML and ready to be served.
 That's as fast as it can possibly be.
 * **Reliable and Scalable.** Because there is no database the website can easily be served from multiple servers all around the world through [content delivery networks](http://en.wikipedia.org/wiki/Content_delivery_network).
 If one server goes down, traffic just goes somewhere else.
 * **Secure.** Malware is a [major issue](http://www.smashingmagazine.com/2012/10/09/four-malware-infections-wordpress/) for database-driven websites.
 No database, no php or server scripts means there is no way to inject malware in static websites.
 * **Maintainable.** No server maintenance or server updates are needed.
 * **Cost.** It's very cheap to host and scale a static website.
 * **Simple and Fun.** The simplicity of static websites fit in my brain and I feel I know what's going on.
-It's a joy for a developer to work with the simple core of the web.
+It's a joy for a developer to work with the fundamental elements of the web.

 ## The Content

 The most valuable part of a website usually is its content.
 I want my content to be in a format that can be used in various contexts.
 The content should stay readable even years from now and should be easy to convert to other formats.

-Databases make me nervous.
-They are very complex systems that store my precious data in some format I don't really understand.
+**Databases make me nervous.** They are very complex systems that store my precious data in some format I don't really understand.
 If some day the database stops working I might have a lot of trouble getting my data out of the system.
 Things change quickly and I don't want to depend on some strange database export tool to migrate my data to the next system.

 Text-based file formats have been gaining a lot of popularity, Markdown probably beeing the most prominent.
 Most static site generators support Markdown (I'm also writing this post in Markdown).
 I love it and it makes data simple again.
 It's also very easy to create backups or version the data so that we can revert any changes.